Mystikal

-Michael Lawrence Tyler (born September 22, 1970), better known by his stage name Mystikal, is an American rapper and actor from New Orleans, Louisiana.
-He is noted for brash, obstreperous vocal delivery, characterized by a Southern rasp.
-He signed with local record label Big Boy Records to release his self-titled debut studio album (1994), which was re-released by Jive Records the following year as his major label debut, Mind of Mystikal (1995).
-He then parted ways with the former label in favor of its local competitor, Master P's No Limit Records, through which he released his second and third albums, Unpredictable (1997) and Ghetto Fabulous (1998), as well as Goodfellas (1999) as a member of its flagship group, 504 Boyz.
-Following his departure from No Limit, he remained with Jive to release his 2000 singles "Shake Ya Ass" (featuring Pharrell Williams) and "Danger (Been So Long)" (featuring Nivea), which peaked at numbers 13 and 14 on the Billboard Hot 100, respectively.
-Both preceded the release of his fourth album, Let's Get Ready (2000), which debuted atop the Billboard 200.
+Michael Lawrence Tyler (born September 22, 1970), better known by his stage name Mystikal, is an American convicted rapist, former rapper and actor from New Orleans, Louisiana.
+He is noted for his brash and explosive vocal delivery, characterized by a Southern rasp.
+He signed with the New Orleans-based record label Big Boy Records to release his self-titled debut studio album (1994), which was re-released by Jive Records the following year as his major label debut, Mind of Mystikal (1995).
+He then parted ways with the former label in favor of its local competitor, Master P's No Limit Records, through which he released his second and third albums, Unpredictable (1997) and Ghetto Fabulous (1998), and Goodfellas (1999) as a member of its flagship group, 504 Boyz.

+Following his departure from No Limit, he remained signed in a joint venture with Jive Records.
+His 2000 singles, "Shake Ya Ass" (featuring Pharrell Williams) and "Danger (Been So Long)" (featuring Nivea), peaked at numbers 13 and 14 on the Billboard Hot 100, respectively.
+Both preceded the release of his fourth album, Let's Get Ready (2000), which debuted atop the Billboard 200; followed by Tarantula (2001).

 Early life and education

-Tyler was born and raised New Orleans, Louisiana's 12th Ward.
+Tyler was born and raised in New Orleans, Louisiana's 12th Ward.
 His father, who ran a small neighborhood store, died when Tyler was seven.
-He attended Cohen High School and afterward joined the United States Army as a combat engineer.
+He attended Cohen High School and afterward joined the United States Army, where he served as a combat engineer during the Gulf War.